alpersonalwebsite/react/09_packages.md

 ---

-We don´t use <a> if not Link which keeps sync with BrowserRouter; Link renders an anchor tag.
+We don´t use <a> but rather, Link which keeps sync with BrowserRouter; Link renders an anchor tag.
 We can pass parameters to Link using an object instead of a string as value.

 ```javascript